streamline-team/streamline-services/README.md

 # Project Workflow

 - Project management strategies - collaborative design and development
+- Pair Programming was used throughout the development and testing of the application to ensure there were multiple views on how the application was developed

 - UI design created through an iterative approach where we began with a blank page and progressively made changes based on feedback from the team as to the different features and functionality we wanted to include.